Up the Clock

 The main benefit of up-the-clock sessions is that they allow the runner to "ease into" a certain pace/intensity without the shock to the system that diving straight into longer reps can bring about.

 They also offer the benefit of variety.
-The simple fact that they are different from traditional interval sessions, where each rep is the same length, is useful in itself.
-Variety can help avoid boredom and it's even been suggested that it can help prevent overtraining.
+The simple fact that they are different from traditional interval sessions, where each rep is the same distance or duration, is useful in itself.
+Variety can help alleviate boredom and it's even been suggested that it can help prevent overtraining.

 Down the Clock

 If you fancy turning the session on its head, then you could try a down-the-clock session instead.